hchiam/learning-a11y/README.md

 - Example: <https://dequeuniversity.com/assets/html/module-forms/progressive/good/index.html>
 - Custom form element: make sure it has a Name, Role, and Attribute (i.e. Label, Role, and State.).
 Anything that can't be communicated via those things should go into an `aria-live` region.
 - Confirm before submitting (and enable fixing).
 - Confirm after submitting (set focus _after_ page load to avoid issues with parsing timing).
-Consider `<title>` = first thing user hears on new page.
+- Consider indicating form success/error in `<title>` = first thing user hears on new page.
 - Consider `aria-live` with 2-second debounce for password strength.
 (On blur won't work because the new focus will likely get announced instead.)